lethang7794/aws-explorer/README.md

 Inspired by the needs of the AWS developer community:

-- [MKAbuMattar/aws-react-icons](https://github.com/MKAbuMattar/aws-react-icons) for source code to process the AWS Architecture Icons packages.
+- [MKAbuMattar/aws-react-icons](https://github.com/MKAbuMattar/aws-react-icons) for the source code to process the AWS Architecture Icons packages.
 - [AWS architecture icons](https://aws.amazon.com/architecture/icons/) for the icons.
 - [AWS Documentation](https://docs.aws.amazon.com/) for the list of services and descriptions.
 - [Vercel's v0](https://v0.dev/) for providing the staring point.